BUILDING THE ARCHIVE – ARCHIVE PHOTO SCANNING SESSIONS

 We can scan original individual photographs up to A4 in size.
 Small vintage box brownie photographs (around 3″ x 2″ in size) scan particularly well.
 The better the quality of the original images, the better the scan, but as this is a digital gathering project we can use software to enhance the images.
 For photographs in albums we prefer not to remove photographs where possible.
 If the removal of images carries any risk of damage we scan the entire album page – but only if this does not affect the binding of the album itself.
 If the album is not too thick or is not too fragile it may not be possible to scan the photograph in the album.
 In this case we photograph the album page.
 We can also scan 35mm negatives, medium format 6 x 6mm and 6 x 7mm film and slides to standard formats.
 For larger formats we can arrange to use a specialist scanner.
 The number of photographs that can be scanned is limited by time – on average it is possible to scan around 60 separate images at each one day session.

 What details do we want to record?

-Ideally we are looking for as much information as possible from each contributor: who is in the photograph, what their relationship to the contributor is, where and when the picture was taken, and by whom.
+Ideally we are looking for as much information as possible from each contributor: who is in the photograph, what is their relationship to the contributor, where and when was the picture taken, and by whom.
 In some cases, the relevant information about our family photographs is not always known but broader information about location and the subject may be known.

 Terms and Conditions for contributors